Barbery/goRouter/README.md

 goRouter
 ========
 goRouter is a very flexible and lightweight router with hight performance.
-It is very suitable for small project or some little service.
+It is very suitable for small project or some little web service.

-## usage
+## Usage

 talk is less, show you the code: